PUB HLTH 1001 - Health and Illness in Populations

 · Public health interventions: Disease prevention, health promotion, and protection

-· Ethical and economic issues in responding to public health issues
+· Ethical, legal and economic issues in responding to public health issues

 · Population and high-risk approaches in public health